tldr-pages/tldr/pages/common/nmap.md

 - Perform TLS cipher scan against a host to determine supported ciphers and SSL/TLS protocols:

 `nmap --script ssl-enum-ciphers {{address_or_addresses}} -p 443`

+- List live hosts with hostnames on a specific network:

+`nmap -sn 10.0.0.1/24`